tillgrallert/convert_tss-to-bibliographic-data/readme.md

 # to do

+- [ ] chunk output into files with 1000 references for easier import into Zotero
 - [ ] some fields and reference types are not yet mapped
 	+ [x] photographer -> `z:artists`
 - [ ] reference types